stacks-network/docs/src/pages/authentication/profiles.md

 ---
 title: Guide to Profiles
-description: Learn about profiles on the Blockstack network
+description: Learn about profiles on the Stacks network
 ---

 ## About profiles